California Casualty Car Insurance Review

 California Casualty Car Insurance Reddit and Forum Customer Satisfaction

-California Casualty customers on Reddit and other forums often point out the company’s focus on serving educators, firefighters and law enforcement.
-Many also mention the competitive group rates and profession-specific perks.
-This focus on public service workers tends to connect well with its target audience.
+California Casualty customers on Reddit and other forums point to the company's focus on educators, firefighters and law enforcement.
+Group rates and profession-specific perks come up frequently as reasons customers chose the insurer.

 Pricing and Value